JuliaParallel/Dagger.jl/README.md

 #### A note on keeping memory use in check

-ComputeFramework currently does not write results of computations to disk unless you specifically ask it to.
+Dagger currently does not write results of computations to disk unless you specifically ask it to.

 Some operations which are computationally intensive might require you to save the input data as well as output data to disk.